Regularity theory and Green's function for elliptic equations with lower order terms in unbounded domains: Preliminaries

-and so, $f \in B_{X_2}$.
+and so $f \in B_{X_2}$.
 Therefore, since $X_1$ is a Banach space and the embedding of $X_2$ in $X_1$ is continuous, by \cite[Proposition 14.2.3]{Gar}, we deduce that $X_2$ is Banach as well.

-It is easy to see that $X_3$ is a closed subspace of $X_2$, and thus, Banach, while, if we replace $X_1$ by $X_2$ and $X_2$ by $X_4$ in the argument above, we infer that $X_4$ is Banach space as well. \end{proof} From now on, we will assume $s=1$ and drop the subscript $s$ from the notation above.
+It is easy to see that $X_3$ is a closed subspace of $X_2$, and thus, Banach, while, if we replace $X_1$ by $X_2$ and $X_2$ by $X_4$ in the argument above, we infer that $X_4$ is Banach space as well. \end{proof}

 \vv